Ultrasound of the knee

 - valgus stress may be useful to examine the ligament

-Often examined with the patient prone and the knee extended, thereby gaining access to the dynamic fat-filled popliteal fossa:
+Often examined with patient prone and knee extended:

 - Evaluate the medial tendons in short axis (medial to lateral):